mbrandonw/mbrandonw.github.io/_drafts/composable-html-views-in-swift.md

 }
 ```

-It isn’t the prettiest code right now, but we’ll make it better soon.
+It isn’t the prettiest code, but we’ll make it better soon.
 And it’s not _that_ bad right now!
 Some things to note:

 * It’s just a pure function mapping an array of articles to some HTML nodes, which can be rendered to a string and then tested in a unit test.